The role of an Executor

 - Obtaining your death certificate

-- Locating your original Will
+- Locating your original Will and testamentary papers

 - Applying for Probate (if necessary)